johnwesleyquintero/sellsmart-hub/README.md

 ### Blog Structure

 - MDX-powered content with code highlighting
-- Custom SVG illustrations per post
+- Custom SVG illustrations for each post
 - Rich typography with Tailwind Typography
 - Responsive images and media
 - Category-based filtering